abhinavshrestha-41/abhinavshrestha-41.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 <p>Welcome to my GitHub Academic Page!
 My name is Abhinav Shrestha, I go by 'Abhi' for short (pronouced /ɑː-biː/; अभिनव in Nepali).
-I am a PhD researcher at the Chair of Ecosystem Dynamics and Forest Management in Mountainous Regions (<a href = "https://www.lss.ls.tum.de/en/edfm/start/" target="_blank">EDFM</a>) at the Technische Universität München (Technical University of Munich, TUM) <a href = "https://www.ls.tum.de/en/ls/home/" target="_blank">School of Life Sciences</a>.</p>
+I am a <a href = "https://www.lss.ls.tum.de/en/edfm/team/abhinav-shrestha/" target="_blank">PhD researcher</a> at the Chair of Ecosystem Dynamics and Forest Management in Mountainous Regions (<a href = "https://www.lss.ls.tum.de/en/edfm/start/" target="_blank">EDFM</a>) at the Technische Universität München (Technical University of Munich, TUM) <a href = "https://www.ls.tum.de/en/ls/home/" target="_blank">School of Life Sciences</a>.</p>

 <p>Academic background: I am a M.S. graduate from the <a href = "https://www.uidaho.edu/" target="_blank">University of Idaho</a> (2024), where I worked with <a href = "https://webpages.uidaho.edu/~jhicke/" target="_blank">Dr. Jeffrey Hicke</a> in the Ecological Geography lab,  <a href = "https://www.uidaho.edu/sci/ess" target="_blank">Department of Earth and Spatial Sciences</a>.</p>